sanyamkansal/Smart-Contract/README.md

 # Simple Escrow Smart Contract (Rust)

-A secure, state-based escrow agreement built in Rust for the **Build-And-Learn-Week** challenge.
+A secure, state-based escrow agreement built in Rust.

 ## Contract Summary
 This contract facilitates a trust-minimized transaction between a `Buyer` and a `Seller`.